FAQ Support and Troubleshooting

 "Excellent quality work, amazing support.
 I had an issue with calibration.
 Turns out the POKEY in my 5200 needed a little adjustment.
 I wouldn't have known had Mike not diagnosed my issue in just a couple e-mail exchanges.
 Rare to find someone so dedicated to what they do and the community they support.
 Looking forward to buying more."

-Colecovision Y Cable - possible erratic operation with Roller Controller
+- Colecovision Y Cable - possible erratic operations with Roller Controller or Games

 Always turn off your console before plugging in or switching controller peripherals.
 Static can cause the controller ICs to short.
 Make sure your console is not close to a television or on a rug as well.